MCTilyouData/mctilyoudata.github.io/Africa SQL Project.md

 ## **Objective**
 Using SQL, my goal was to accomplish the following objectives:
 1. Determine the total amount of money disbursed to Africa.
-2. Determine the amount of money Africa has paid back to the IDA and the amount of debt the IDA has cancelled for Africa.
-3. Determine the amount of money Africa still owes to the IDA.
+2. Determine the amount of money Africa has paid back to the IDA and the amount of debt the IDA has cancelled for Africa, as well as the amount of money Africa still owes to the IDA.
-4. Analyze what projects the majority of the money was being used for in Africa.
+3. Analyze what projects the majority of the money was being used for in Africa.

 ## **Key Findings**
 1. The country of Africa has received a total of 2891 loans and grants from the IDA, totaling over $36.3 Billion.